PranavNagrecha/Salesforce-RAG/rag/development/soql-query-patterns.md

 - **Use date functions**: `LAST_N_YEARS:2` for time-based filtering
 - **Combine conditions**: Use multiple NOT IN clauses to find truly unused components
 - **Query metadata objects**: Use EntityDefinition, ApexClass, etc. for metadata analysis

+## Edge Cases and Limitations

+### Query Selectivity Limitations

+**Scenario**: Queries that return more than 10% of records may be non-selective and cannot use indexes.

+**Consideration**:
+- Use multiple indexed fields in WHERE clauses to improve selectivity
+- Consider using date ranges or other selective filters
+- For large datasets, use pagination or batch processing
+- Monitor query performance and adjust filters as needed

+### Relationship Query Limitations

+**Scenario**: Parent-to-child or child-to-parent queries can return large result sets.

+**Consideration**:
+- Use LIMIT clauses in subqueries to control result size
+- Consider using aggregate queries when only counts or summaries are needed
+- Be aware of governor limits for relationship queries (200 parent records with 200 child records each = 40,000 total records)

+### Dynamic SOQL Security Limitations

+**Scenario**: Dynamic SOQL with user input requires careful handling to prevent injection.

+**Consideration**:
+- Always use `String.escapeSingleQuotes()` for user input
+- Validate input before building queries
+- Use bind variables when possible (preferred over string concatenation)
+- Test with edge cases (null, empty strings, special characters)

+### Large Data Volume Limitations

+**Scenario**: Queries on objects with millions of records may have performance issues.

+**Consideration**:
+- Use indexed fields in WHERE clauses
+- Consider using Bulk API for large data operations
+- Implement pagination for large result sets
+- Use asynchronous processing for large queries

+### Limitations

+- **SOQL cannot query all objects**: Some objects (like SetupEntityAccess) cannot be queried directly
+- **Relationship query depth**: Cannot query more than 5 levels deep in relationships
+- **Aggregate query limitations**: Cannot use aggregate functions with certain field types
+- **Date function limitations**: Some date functions may not use indexes efficiently
+- **Text search limitations**: SOQL text search is limited compared to SOSL

 ## Interactions With Other RAG Files